We reimagine learning and teaching as inclusive, experiential, publicly engaged, creative, integrative, holistic, and empowering.

 Placing the arts in dialogue with the sciences and technology

-Leveraging the community-building and community-sustaining power of the arts in advancing social justice
+Leveraging the community-building and community-sustaining power of the arts

-The University of Maryland is accelerating the expansion and development of accessible, smart, and learner-centered environments to support innovative pedagogical practices, foster students’ creativity, and enable collaboration.
+The University of Maryland is accelerating the expansion and development of accessible, smart, and learner-centered environments to support innovative pedagogical practices, foster students’ creativity and enable collaboration.

 Learning Environment Modernization